 XOCO Mexican Cantina & Bar

 XOCO is colourful and cosy, offering generous portions of Mexican chow in a tiny space atop the Central–Mid-Levels escalators.
-The prawn tacos (HKD188), uber-cheesy pulled pork enchiladas (HKD188), and steak chimichanga (HKD190) are our top recommendations for filling, flavourful eats.
+The grilled prawn tacos (HKD188), uber-cheesy Yucatan pulled pork enchiladas (HKD188), and grilled steak chimichanga (HKD190) are our top recommendations for filling, flavourful eats.
 We like that hard taco shells are available on request when we’re feeling nostalgic for the Taco Tuesdays of our youth.
 Before departing, diners are often sent on their way with a complimentary shot of tequila.

-XOCO Mexican Cantina & Bar, Shop 2, G/F, Ryan Mansion, 31–37 Mosque Street, Mid-Levels, 3620 2323, book here
+XOCO Mexican Cantina & Bar, Shop 2, G/F, Ryan Mansion, 31–37 Mosque Street, Central, 3620 2323, book here

 Taqueria Super Macho